climateinteractive/enroads-guide/docs/guide/background.rst

 **Delays and Capital Stock Turnover**

-New energy sources (e.g., renewables and new technology) take decades (not years) to scale up to sufficiently compete with coal, oil, and gas globally.
+New energy sources (e.g., renewables and new zero carbon technology) take decades (not years) to scale up to sufficiently compete with coal, oil, and gas globally.
 One of the main sources of these delays is that new energy infrastructure is only built when old infrastructure retires or there is a need to meet increased energy demand.
 Only about 6% of all the world’s energy infrastructure changes each year, since infrastructure like coal-fired power plants and oil refineries can be used for 30 or more years.
 So while new zero-carbon energy sources may make up the majority of the market share of new energy capital, it will take many years for the old capital to turnover and be retired.
 The climate is only helped when coal, oil, and gas is retired away, and in the absence of other interventions, that amount is relatively small – approximately 3% per year.

 .. image:: ../images/background_images/slowcapitalstockturnover.png
     :scale: 40